 Alicia joined the Critters & Such Pet Care family in October of 2013 to explore the small-animal side of veterinary care, and she’s been here ever since.
 Medically, she’s fond of emergency work because of the way it keeps her on her toes, and she also likes surgeries, including spay-and-neuter procedures.
 Above all, Alicia enjoys meeting pet owners during standard appointments and getting to know them and their animal companions on a personal level.

 When she’s not at work, Alicia enjoys trail riding with her horses, showing her dogs in rally and obedience competitions, and spending quality time with her family and friends.
-She and her boyfriend, John, have three American Pit Bull terriers—Lola, Cyrus, and Squatty Body—as well as a pair of horses named Fancy and Walker.
+She and her boyfriend, John, have two American Pit Bull terriers—Lola, and Cyrus, —as well as a pair of horses named Fancy and Walker.